 - the obligation to take appropriate technical and organisational measures to manage the risks posed to their network and information systems, and to prevent or minimise the impact in the event of a data breach; and

-- the obligation to notify the competent authority, without undue delay, of all incidents with a 'significant impact' on the security of the core services provided by these operators.
-To assess the impact of an incident, the following criteria should be taken into account: (1) the number of users affected; (2) the duration of the incident; (3) the geographical spread with regard to the area affected by the incident; and (4) in relation to certain OESs, the disruption of the functioning of the service and the extent of the impact on economic and societal activities.
+- the obligation to notify the competent authority, without undue delay, of all incidents with a significant impact on the security of the core services provided by these operators.
+To assess the impact of an incident, the following criteria should be taken into account: the number of users affected; the duration of the incident; the geographical spread with regard to the area affected by the incident; and in relation to certain OESs, the disruption of the functioning of the service and the extent of the impact on economic and societal activities.

 The notification obligations, preventive actions and sanctions under the NIS Act should increase transparency regarding network and information security and heighten awareness of cybersecurity risks in the above-mentioned essential services.

-The Act foresees in the identification of OES and establishes the safety requirements both on a national and sectoral level, as well as how this is monitored through internal and external audits, and sanctions for non-compliance (e.g., fines).
+The Act foresees the identification of OESs and establishes the safety requirements both on a national and sectoral level, as well as how these are monitored through internal and external audits, and sanctions for non-compliance (e.g., fines).

 Concerning computer security incidents, computer security incident response teams are established on a national and sectoral level, as well as the procedures regarding the reporting of safety incidents.